Uber makes JFK airport helicopter taxis available to all users

 The roughly eight-minute flight will cost between $200 and $225 per person and include ground transportation on either side of the trip.
 Passengers can bring along a small suitcase and have to watch a safety video before takeoff, similar to that on an airplane.

-Uber's prices roughly compare to those of competitors, including Blade, which offers a $195 trip to JFK from Manhattan.
-Those services do not offer ground transportation to the final destination, however.

-The flights in Uber-branded helicopters are operated by HeliFlite Shares, a licensed New Jersey-based charter company.
+The flights are operated by HeliFlite Shares, a licensed company, and Uber's prices roughly compare to those of competitors offering helicopter rides to JFK.

-For now, Uber rides shuttling passengers to the heliport in Manhattan are only available from the southern tip of the island to prevent customers from being stuck in traffic and cut down on travel time.
+For now, Uber rides shuttling passengers to the heliport in Manhattan are only available from the southern tip of the island.

 Uber says the service is intended to reduce travel times, but when Reuters tried Copter on Wednesday, a trip from its Midtown office to the airport took 70 minutes, including a subway ride downtown and two Uber rides to and from the heliport.
 That's about the same time it would have taken by regular taxi in moderate traffic.